One of my favorite parts about owning a Fujifilm camera is all the third-party accessories and gear you can get for them.

 Here are a few popular Fuji X-T1 batteries.
 I usually buy the brand batteries because they always work the best.
 But if you want to fill your pockets full of batteries then maybe go with the third party to save you some cash.

-Green Extreme GX-NP-W126 1260MAh – (Amazon) I have one of these.
-I like them because they’re packaging is made from 100% recycles materials.
+Green Extreme GX-NP-W126 1260MAh – Amazon I have one of these.
+I like them because their packaging is made from 100% recycled materials.
 Something more camera manufacturers should start doing.

 Fuji X-T1 Screen Protectors

 These are a must-have accessory for any camera in my opinion.
 I’m not sure what the quality of the glass is on the back screen but I’ve beaten up my screens on other cameras before and doing it made me sad.
 So I always use screen protectors.
 Here are a few great Fuji XT1 screen protectors.